July 14, 2020

 Besides the Office of Institutional Research (IR), many individuals and groups on and off of our campus conduct surveys of Kenyon students.
-The number of invitations to participate in on-line surveys has increased dramatically, to the point where surveys must be carefully thought through to remain effective analytic and research tools.
+The number of invitations to participate in online surveys has increased dramatically, making it more important than ever for surveys to be carefully thought through in order to remain effective analytic and research tools.

 The whole process of administering a survey will follow the format outlined by the flow chart listed below.